Radio 2 in the Park

-Radio 2 in the Park (formally known as Radio 2 Live and Radio 2's Festival in a Day) is a British music festival organised by BBC Radio 2, held annually since 2011.
+Radio 2 in the Park (formerly known as Radio 2 Live and Radio 2's Festival in a Day) is a British music festival organised by BBC Radio 2.
+From 2011 to 2019, it was held annually in Hyde Park in London.
+Starting with Leicester in 2023, it has been held annually in various locations in the UK.

-Performances are broadcast live on BBC Radio 2 and BBC Sounds, and live streamed on BBC iPlayer.
+Performances are broadcast live on Radio 2 and BBC Sounds, and live streamed on BBC iPlayer.
 In 2017, attendance was 45,000.

 Performers

 Live in Hyde Park 2011

 The inaugural festival in a day was held on 11 September 2011.
 Lionel Richie was originally set to headline the event but was forced to cancel due to ill health.